byronwall/excel-vba-book/book/03.1 Worksheet/03-04 print layout and export.md

 ## print layout and exporting

 THis section will focus on the print and export related details of a Worksheet.
 In particular, it will focus on the details that are typically accessed through the Page Layout menu.
-This is one fo the unique aspects of Worksheets because they are the holder of the print/export information.
+This is one of the unique aspects of Worksheets because they are the holder of the print/export information.
 The main details related to this are:

 * Print area
 * Page layout -- this is a very large object with a lot of properties to be set